Diabetic Foot Ulcer Solutions

 Gradually resorbs and integrates with patient's tissue, replaced by native tissue regeneration

-• Integration Timeline: Progressive integration supports healing without premature graft failure or chronic inflammation
+- Integration Timeline: Progressive incorporation supports healing without premature graft failure or chronic inflammation

-• Wound Environment Support: Maintains optimal wound moisture balance while supporting active tissue regeneration
+- Wound Environment Support: Maintains optimal wound moisture balance while the preserved fish skin microstructure promotes cell ingrowth and revascularization

 Clinical Outcomes with Kerecis for DFU